Q: What is the Ford Rouge Factory Tour?

 assembly line in full operation, you will still be able to visit the assembly line area temporarily suspended in mid-operation.
 We will not

-be building vehicles during daily breaks, shift changes, Saturdays, Sundays, holidays and during the first two weeks of July.
+be building vehicles during daily breaks, shift changes, Saturdays, Sundays, holidays and during the first week of July.
 Either way, the

 tour offers unique experiences with full walking access above the factory assembly area.